DS202-at-ISU/lab-2-lab2team7/README.md

 Sale Price (Numeric): This variable describes the amount the house was sold in USD.
 The range of this variable is between 0 and 20,500,000.

-Multi Sale (Character): Indicates multiple sales for the parcel.
+Multi Sale (Character): Indicates whether the parcel has multiple sales associated with it.
+This variable contains “Yes” or “No” values, though more detailed levels would need further investigation.

-Year Built (Numeric): Year the property was built.

-Acres (Numeric): Lot size in acres.

-Total Living Area (Numeric): Total living space in square feet.
+Year Built (Numeric): Range: From 0 (which seems like an error or placeholder) to 2022.
+Filter out invalid years if needed.
+Description:
+The range of years when properties were built spans from 1880 (after filtering invalid data) to 2022.

+Acres (Numeric): Range: From 0.0000 to 12.0120 acres.
+Description: Lot sizes range from small parcels (0 acres) to large estates (12 acres).

+Total Living Area (Numeric): Range: From 0 (possible data issue or very small homes) to 6007 square feet.
+Description: The living area ranges from 0 to 6007 square feet, with most properties falling between 1095 and 1792 square feet.

-Bedrooms (Numeric): Number of bedrooms.
+Bedrooms (Numeric): Range: From 0 (no bedroom) to 10 bedrooms.

-Finished Basement Area (Numeric): Finished area in the basement.

-Lot Area (Numeric): Lot area in square feet.

-AC (Character): Air conditioning status.

-FirePlace (Character): Fireplace information.

-Neighborhood (Factor): Neighborhood in Ames.
+Description: The number of bedrooms ranges from 0 (indicating possibly non-residential or studio properties) to 10, with most homes having 3 to 4 bedrooms.

+Finished Basement Area (Numeric): Range: From 10 square feet (indicating very little finished area) to 6496 square feet.
+Description: Finished basement areas range from 10 to 6496 square feet, with most properties having between 474 and 1011 square feet.

+Lot Area (Numeric): Range: From 0 square feet (possibly indicating missing data) to 523,228 square feet.
+Description: Lot sizes vary significantly, from 0 to 523,228 square feet, with typical lot sizes ranging from 6553 to 12,088 square feet.

+AC (Character): Description: This variable likely indicates whether air conditioning is present or absent (e.g., “Yes”/“No” or other similar categories), but the summary table does not show specific values.
+You’ll need to check the unique values for further clarification.

+FirePlace (Character): Description: Indicates the presence or absence of a fireplace.
+Similar to the “AC” variable, the summary does not provide specific values, but you could describe it based on whether fireplaces are present.

+Neighborhood (Factor): Description: A factor variable with multiple levels indicating different neighborhoods in Ames.
+The summary shows some of the largest neighborhoods like North Ames (854 observations) and College Creek (652 observations).

 2. Our main variable of special interest in this dataset is the sale price of the homes